 Most borrowers will need a cosigner for this loan to meet credit, employment, and debt-to-income requirements.
 Rates are typically higher without a cosigner; however, borrowers that meet these requirements on their own do not need a cosigner (but may still choose to apply with a cosigner).

-Who should I ask to be a student loan cosigner?
+Who should I ask to be a private student loan cosigner?

 Any adult who meets the credit and citizenship requirements can be a cosigner for a private student loan.

 The cosigner doesn’t have to be a relative; he or she can be anyone who meets the requirements — ideally someone with an established credit history and steady income.